tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

   }
   ```

-  * This translates to a function defintion that looks like this inside the smart contract.
+  * This translates to a function definition that looks like this inside the smart contract.

 * Now let's focus on the function's description and break it down into comments about what steps must take place inside the function.